Yhtiyar/brownie-foundry-template/README.md

 # Brownie x Foundry Template

-Template repository for getting started quickly with Brownie and Foundry in one project Inspired by [hardhat-foundry-template](https://github.com/foundry-rs/hardhat-foundry-template)
+Template repository for getting started quickly with Brownie and Foundry in one project.

+Inspired by [hardhat-foundry-template](https://github.com/foundry-rs/hardhat-foundry-template)

 ## Getting Started